How to Become a Writer in Japan

 Miyabe is known for her award-winning works in a vast variety of genres.
 She doesn’t only influence the literary world with her thoughtful and deep looks at life and relationships in Japan, but also for the adaptations of her works in various forms of media.
 These include Kasha, Riyu, Namonaki Doku, and Solomon no Gisho among others.
 Her works tackle the intricacies of the problems within Japanese society.

-And of course, there are countless others to explore - from Tanizaki to Dazai to Yoshimoto and on.
+And of course, there are countless others to explore - from Tanizaki to Dazai to Yoshimoto and so on.
 The options are endless.

 Like any other creative job, for writing jobs, you need to have an online portfolio of yourself with the list of previous work done.
 Writing jobs will often ask for a sample of your work.
 If you don’t have experience, creating a simple free web page or blog and writing about a few topics (or translating some articles) related to the type of writing job you are applying for may be helpful to show your skills.

 Searching for English writing jobs online is the easiest way.
 You could send your resume and profile to already established English magazines in Japan, or look on English or bilingual job sites for work.
-You can also search through the classified sections of English news sites or even sites like Craigslist to find freelance projects.

 And if you’re going the creative route, it may be hard to find an English publisher in Japan.
 Therefore self-publishing is a route that many English writers take.
 Building interest in the book itself is also important, so your social media game has to be strong as well.
 Like we mentioned at the start, a person has to have very high motivation to become a writer, and definitely so in Japan.